 The hotel is well adapted for disabled users thanks to large lifts, ramps to public areas and spacious rooms, one of which has a specially equipped bathroom for wheelchair users.

 Pets can stay for free and will be treated to their own bed, food and bowl.
 They won't be allowed in the restaurant, the spa or the wine library.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Douro Valley.

 Welcome.
-Children under 12 can stay in their parents' room in an extra bed or cot for free.
+Children under 12 can stay in their parents' room on a day-bed or baby cot for free, on request.
 Babysitting is available for €20 an hour.
 Kids under five dine for free on the children's menu.